vakaman/exame-AWS-Certified-Cloud-Practitioner-CLF-C02-/classes/01-intro/2-account-types.md

-## Tipos de conta
+## Account Types

-* Pessoal
+* **Personal**
-    * Mais utilizado para estudo e ou pequenos projetos
+    * Mostly used for learning and small projects.

-* Business
+* **Business**
-    * Utilizado mais proximo do contexto real, onde uma conta para a empresa acaba gerenciando diversas contas.
+    * Used in a more real-world context, where a company account manages multiple accounts.

 ---

-### Criação de conta
+### Account Creation

-O processo é simples, e pode ser feito diretamente no site da AWS.
+The process is simple and can be done directly on the AWS website.

 ---

-### Free tier
+### Free Tier

-* Recursos disponíveis para teste e sem cobrança pela utilização.
+* Resources available for testing without charges.
-* Alguns recursos possuem a opção free por tempo ou limite de consumo.
+* Some resources have a free option based on time limits or usage limits.